 The sales cycle paints a rosy picture of the capabilities of any product or service.
 Reality hits customers once the implementation begins.
-It’s not just pain for onboarding and implementation teams - it’s equally difficult for the customers to justify the dollar investment if things are not set up correctly with the agreed-upon functionalities.
+It’s not just a pain for onboarding and implementation teams - it’s equally difficult for the customers to justify the dollar investment if things are not set up correctly with the agreed-upon functionalities.

 Customer Success or Client Onboarding teams are not responsible if the customer expectations still need to be met.
 Every function is equally accountable for the customer not being successful.

 Customer onboarding is the most crucial stage of the relationship as it decides whether the relationship will last multiple cycles or just the initial contract duration or even lesser.
 This is the first change from a client perspective in personnel they have been dealing with - from sales to post-sales.

 If this phase is handled well, the customer realizes the tool's value within a short span.
 This builds the customer's confidence in the tool and the company, allowing them to invest more in it either by increasing the number of licenses or purchasing additional functionalities, services, or product lines.

 On the flip side, if this transition is handled well - it becomes a liability on both sides as the implementation team needs to make the customer live by a specific date, and the customer might need to be on the same page.
 This might happen due to various factors such as: